-You should understand that the guests’ number has a more significant impact on a wedding budget- it doesn’t matter the venue or the kind of plan put in place.
+You should understand that the guests’ number significantly impacts a wedding budget- it doesn’t matter the venue or the kind of plan put in place.

 Opt for affordable wedding rings

 In America, most couples spend around three percent of the general wedding cost on their rings, not forgetting the thousands they’d spent on one for engagement.

 Prepare a backyard reception or outside.

 You can cut that back by opting for your home or an open public park.
 While it will help save you money, be prepared for any emergencies like the rain or too much sun.

 Furthermore, some towns are less expensive than others.
-But if it’s in the remote areas, it might up the cost more so when decorations and talent have to be obtained from far away.
+But if it’s in remote areas, it might be more expensive when decorations and talent must be obtained from far away.

 The bottom line

-Check if it’s the venue, reception type, rings, guest list, or décor, and others.
+Check if it’s the venue, reception type, rings, guest list, décor, and others.
 Despite having ways of saving money, suppose your desires and budget don’t rhyme entirely and identify the plan’s means of leveling out.